-PlanA and PlanB acknowledge that using SDP as it is historically
+All three of these plans acknowledge that using SDP as it is

-defined in SIP is inefficient and problematic for large number of
+historically defined in SIP is inefficient and problematic for large

-media streams, especially factoring in that each media line must have
+number of media streams, especially factoring in that each media line

 as the basis for WebRTC.
 SDP has some arbitrary limitations as a

-description protocol for multiple streams whereas no such limitations
+description protocol for multiple streams where as no such

-exist at the lower layer transports themselves.
-RTP allows for
+limitations exist at the lower layer transports themselves.
+RTP

-multiplexing multiple SSRCs.
-In other words, the problem is SDP, not
+allows for multiplexing multiple SSRCs.
+In other words, the problem

 These drafts illustrate the limitations of SDP and attempt to solve

-it by introducing even more complex descriptions around SDP and / or
+it by introducing either more complex descriptions around SDP and /

-by "relaxation" of the offer answer model combined with altering the
+or by "relaxation" of the offer answer model combined with altering

 None of these drafts address most of the concerns outlined in this